Chapter 5: The Seal and the Mark

 Before John saw angels sealing foreheads in Revelation, before Ezekiel described the man with the inkhorn marking God’s faithful, the pattern already existed in the sanctuary.
 The high priest entered God’s presence wearing a gold plate on his forehead.
 Engraved like a king’s signet ring, its message read: "Holiness to the Lord."

-"And thou shalt make a plate of pure gold, and grave upon it, like the engravings of a signet, HOLINESS TO THE LORD.
-And thou shalt put it on a blue lace, that it may be upon the mitre; upon Aaron's forehead it shall be, that Aaron may bear the iniquity of the holy things, which the children of Israel shall hallow in all their holy gifts; and it shall be always upon his forehead, that they may be accepted before the LORD."
+And it shall be upon Aaron’s forehead, that Aaron may bear the iniquity of the holy things, which the children of Israel shall hallow in all their holy gifts; and it shall be always upon his forehead, that they may be accepted before the LORD."

 The word translated "signet" is the Hebrew chotam: a seal ring used to authenticate royal decrees.
 The high priest’s forehead plate was not decorative jewelry.
 It was God’s seal of approval on his ministry, the visible stamp of divine authority.